 About the Fund

-ELF was founded in 1996 with the goal of supporting endangered language preservation and documentation projects.
+ELF is a 501(c)3 founded in 1996 with the goal of supporting endangered language preservation and documentation projects.
 Our main mechanism for supporting work on endangered languages has been funding grants to individuals, tribes, and museums.
-ELF’s grants have promoted work in over 30 countries and have seen a wide range of projects, from the development indigenous radio programs in South Dakota, to recording of the last living oral historian of the Shor language of western Siberia, to the establishment of orthographies and literacy materials to be used by endangered language teaching programs all over the world.
+ELF’s grants have promoted work in over 55 countries and have seen a wide range of projects, from the development of indigenous radio programs in South Dakota, to recording of the last living oral historian of the Shor language of western Siberia, to the establishment of orthographies and literacy materials to be used by endangered language teaching programs all over the world.

 About the Logo